• Skip to primary navigation

 Instructions

-• In a medium sized pot, pour the soy granule and add the water.
-Turn on the heat on low and stir until the soy granule has soaked up the water (takes about 1 minute).
+• In a pot (I use the same as before), add the soy granule, water, soy sauce, liquid smoke, salt, paprika powder, and chili powder.
+Turn on the heat to low and stir until the soy granule has soaked up the water (this takes about 1 minute).

 Notes

-*I used store-bought tomato purée (with salt, no additional herbs) for this recipe - it's often canned or in cartons, not to confuse with tomato paste which is thicker in consistency.
+*I used store-bought tomato passata (with salt, no additional herbs) for this recipe - it's often canned or in cartons, not to confuse with tomato paste which is thicker in consistency.

 Nutrition